 Update 2020: No scheduled shows until further notice.
 Check the latest announcement here.

 An island gotta have its own beaches, amirite?!
 And Sentosa has not one, not two, but THREE beaches.
 All of them are located at the south of Sentosa.
 So, if you’re taking Sentosa Express monorail from VivoCity, you can drop at Beach Station to visit these beaches.

 If you only have time to visit 1 beach, then you must visit Palawan Beach.
 I love this beach because it has a iconic suspension bridge that connects the beach and a small islet.
-This islet is dubbed the southernmost point of Continental Asia.
-Also, Palawan is truly a family-friendly beach.
-Near Palawan Beach, there is free animal encounters scheduled between 2pm – 5.30pm.
+This islet is dubbed the Southernmost Point of Continental Asia.

 Attractions & Activities